 - Written Knitting Instructions

 Knitting Stitch Patterns

-In order to create these stitch patterns, a series of repeats must be performed.
+Now, in order to create these stitch patterns, a series of repeats must be performed.
 This includes both stitch repeats and row repeats.
 I understand the language may get a little muddy here but stick with me.

 How to Read Knitting Patterns

 In a knitting stitch pattern, a specific series of stitches occurs and repeats horizontally across a row.
-The stitch pattern also requires a specific sequence to occur and repeat vertically as well.
-The combination of these is what determines what your knitted fabric will look like and your stitch texture.
+The pattern also requires a specific sequence to occur and repeat vertically as well.
+I'll demonstrate this later on in this post.

 Brackets [ ]